njit-prof-bill/resume_analyzer_documentation/sprint 2.md

 ---

-### **Task 18**: Develop a FastAPI Endpoint to Send Resume and Job Description to the NLP API
+### **Task 18**: Develop an API Endpoint to Send Resume and Job Description to the NLP API

 - **Objective**:
   - Build a backend endpoint to connect with the NLP API and facilitate communication between the frontend and AI service.
+  Note: the examples here are illustrative and are not a copy and paste solution.

 - **Technical Details**:
   1. **Endpoint Definition**: